evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 Please write a bash script that will provide the coverage statistic for all bam files in a folder that have the suffix "_sorted.bam".
 You can (and should) use the internet for tips.

-## OK, if this all went smoothly we are now ready to make some genotype calls.
-Please click [here](https://github.com/evansbenj/BIO720/blob/master/2_Lecture_2_reference_genomes_and_read_mapping.md) to go to the next page.
+## OK, if this all went smoothly we are now ready to automate the alignments with a bash script.
+Please click [here](https://github.com/evansbenj/BIO720/blob/master/3_Lecture_3_Automating_alignment_with_bash.md) to go to the next page.